perragnar/c64/README.md

 ## More SWAG?

+If you have a Mac and want to go even further with the C64 feel, head over to Github and download [cool-retro-term](https://github.com/Swordfish90/cool-retro-term) for a nice terminal emulator.

 ![C64](https://raw.githubusercontent.com/perragnar/c64/master/images/screenshot-cool-retro-term.jpg)

-If you have a Mac and want to go even further with the C64 feel, head over to Github and download [cool-retro-term](https://github.com/Swordfish90/cool-retro-term).
-Go to settings and import this config:
+Go to settings and import this config (save the config to a json file, eg c64.json):

 ```json
 {